The Muppet Show: Guest stars

 In 1977, Rita Moreno won the Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program for her appearance.
 The next year, Peter Sellers — who chose not to appear as himself, instead appearing in a variety of characters — and Bernadette Peters earned nominations for the same award.
-One episode had the staff writer Chris Langham (who wrote some episodes of this show, starting in the third season) guest-starring when Richard Pryor was unable to make the taping of the episode at the last minute.
+One 1981 episode had the staff writer Chris Langham (who wrote some episodes of the show, starting in the third season) guest-starring when Richard Pryor was unable to make the taping of the episode at the last minute.

-An early tradition was to present the guest star with a Muppet likeness of themselves as a parting gift at the end of the show, but this only lasted for the first two episodes produced, with Connie Stevens and Juliet Prowse.
+An early tradition was to present the guest star with a Muppet likeness of themselves as a parting gift at the end of the show.
+This lasted for the first two episodes produced, with Connie Stevens and Juliet Prowse.
 The high cost and effort of creating these unique Muppets, scheduling conflicts, and potential legal issues contributed to the decline of this practice, although Muppet caricatures and parodies continued to appear.
-The practice did, however, take place for actors Michael Caine and Tim Curry, who were the lead performers in The Muppet Christmas Carol and Muppet Treasure Island, respectively.